 A tireless innovator with vast knowledge across disciplines, Stan Altman has been a seminal figure in higher education both as an administrator and teacher.
 A former interim President of Baruch College, where he's currently Professor in the Austin W. Marxe School of Public and International Affairs, he has initiated interdisciplinary programs among branches of CUNY and the private sector, including the Baruch College-Rubin Museum of Art Project.
 These projects connect technology, business, social services, and the arts with the goal of promoting student empowerment.
-Dr. Altman graduated from City College in 1963 with a bachelor's degree in electrical engineering and earned an MS from Purdue University and a doctorate in systems science from the Polytechnic Institute of Brooklyn (now NU Tandon School of Engineering).
+Professor Altman graduated from City College in 1963 with a bachelor's degree in electrical engineering and earned an MS from Purdue University and a doctorate in systems science from the Polytechnic Institute of Brooklyn (now NU Tandon School of Engineering).
 His early career involved research into the design of parallel computers, computer-based information systems and transportation systems.
-Dr. Altman was one of an early vanguard of professionals who applied mathematics and engineering skills to the delivery of public services.
-He has served as a consultant to the RAND Corporation, the Institute for Defense Analysis, Citicorp and numerous New York City and non-profit agencies, and he was awarded the Townsend Harris Medal in 2016 by the City College of New York’s Alumni Association.
+He was one of an early vanguard of professionals who applied mathematics and engineering skills to the delivery of public services.
+Professor Altman has served as a consultant to the RAND Corporation, the Institute for Defense Analysis, Citicorp and numerous New York City and non-profit agencies, and he was awarded the Townsend Harris Medal in 2016 by the City College of New York’s Alumni Association.

 Professor Camara teaches Quantitative Methods.
 He is an economist with extensive teaching experience in macroeconomics, microeconomics, marketing management and accounting.
 He previously served as a research assistant and as an adjunct lecturer in the Economics Department at City College and at Borough of Manhattan Community College.
 He serves as the president of the Young Gambian Business Association and was awarded the Colin Powell Graduate Fellowship.
 Professor Camara has a very keen research interest in macroeconomics, monetary economics, labor economics and international economics.
 He received his BS (Hons) in economics from the University of Gambia and his MA in economics from the City College of New York.